 \textbf{Effect of the two-stream module:} To demonstrate the effectiveness of our proposed two-stream module, we conduct ablation studies of both local and global heads.
 Table \ref{tab:head} shows the results in terms of mAP and F1 score on NUS-WIDE.
 Notice that the global head only model performs well on mAP while the local head only model achieves better F1 score in ZSL task.
 We speculate that this is due to the fact that the global representation is more general while the local representation is more discriminative.
 As illustrated in Figure \ref{fig:global_local}, the local head tends to predict higher scores than the global head.
 While the more discriminative feature allows relevant labels to stand out, it also makes the model more sensitive to noise, leading to wrong predictions.
 On the other hand, compared to F1 score, mAP is more susceptible to the wrong predictions with high scores.
-(Please refer to the Supplementary Material for further discussions.)
 Therefore, the local head only model acquires better F1 score and inferior mAP.
-With the combination of local and global heads, the two-stream module can acquire more discriminative prediction scores with resistance to noise, leading to a favorable overall performance.
+With the combination of local and global heads, the two-stream module can acquire more discriminative predictions with resistance to noise, leading to higher performance.